UMM-CSci-3601/3601-lab2_client-server/README.md

 If you use Chrome, you may find it helpful to install the [JSONView][jsonview-chrome] extension.
 This will make JSON in the browser look pretty and actually be readable when you visit the different API endpoints.

-Firefox has this functionality built in so there is no need to install an extension.
+If you use Firefox, this functionality is built-in, so there is no need to install an extension.

 ## Running Your project